 - Content marketing writing for your college or university or health/wellness brand

 - Podcast guest appearances to talk about topics including intuitive eating, body image, fitness, impostor syndrome, mid-life career change, journalism, motherhood, and self-compassion

 - Speaking at your organization’s next corporate wellness event

-This website grew out of a blog I started in 2007.
-At the time I was working as an occupational therapist, I’d just done my first full-distance Ironman, and I thought it would be cool to share my triathlon stories online.
+This website grew out of a blog I started way back when blogs were the only form of social media (e.g. the dark ages).
+At the time, I was working as an occupational therapist, I’d just done my first full-distance Ironman, and I thought it would be cool to share my triathlon stories online.
 Also, I had no idea what I was doing.
 (I think they call that “finding your voice”.)

-I secretly hoped a publishing agent would stumble upon my (then mediocre) blog and turn me into a famous author.
-(Cringe.)
+I secretly hoped a publishing agent would stumble upon my (then mediocre) blog and turn me into a famous author (cringe).
 That never happened, but this guy I met in a bar found it and when he called to ask me out he said he thought it was hilarious.
-I ended up marrying that guy and in 2015 he secretly self-published a book comprised of a selection of my blog posts and gave it to me for my birthday, so a version of my wish did come true.
+I ended up marrying that guy in 2010.
+Five years later, he secretly self-published a book comprised of a selection of my blog posts and gave it to me for my birthday, so a version of my wish did come true.

 At that point, burnt out on healthcare with two very young kids, I decided not to return to occupational therapy and to focus on writing.
 I never looked back (although it did take me about six years to sell all my cute scrubs.)
 After spending years writing for parenting blogs and websites for pennies, I gradually transitioned to writing about health and fitness.
 About a week after I finished The Artist’s Way in 2019, Washington Post’s Wellness section invited me to become a regular contributor.
 Since then, I’ve penned dozens of health and wellness articles for many of my dream publications.